upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-09-30-under-the-table.md

 "OK, so that's a no. It is possible to set up some checks to look for bad numbers".

 In strict XP mode, Eli does not touch the keyboard and instead describes how Rachel can put the checks in place.
+And just like that, Eli and Rachel are a team.

 The same thing happens with PCA.

-With more after work pub sessions over the weeks, sampling the best beer in several pubs, with the laptop in hand, with the structure of Rachel's data challenge, the patience with Mr.Awkward, and the happiness to just be talking about interesting stuff with an actual female who seemed interested in the stuff he found interesting, Eli and Rachel became an emergent item.
+With more after work pub sessions over the weeks, sampling the best beer in several pubs, with the laptop in hand, with the structure of Rachel's data challenge, her patience with Mr.Awkward, and his happiness to just be talking about interesting stuff with an actual female who seemed interested in the stuff he found interesting, the team dynamic, Eli and Rachel became an emergent item.
 No one moment was the moment it happened.